 Each dimension comprises specific traits, which are decoded as follows:

 - Honesty-Humility (H): Sincerity, Fairness, Greed Avoidance, Modesty

 - Extraversion (X): Social Self-Esteem, Social Boldness, Sociability, Liveliness

 - Openness to Experience (O): Aesthetic Appreciation, Inquisitiveness, Creativity, Unconventionality

-Since its early development in the early 2000s, the HEXACO model has been used to investigate different areas of psychology, allowing for behavioural testing and prediction based less on prosocial behaviour.
+Since its early development in the early 2000s, the HEXACO model has been used to investigate different areas of psychology, allowing behavioural testing and prediction to rely less on prosocial behaviour.
 Studies using the HEXACO model have found support for the relationship between social and ethical behaviour.

-HEXACO personality model is a classification based on personality characteristics.
-Thus, characteristic measuring methods, including the HEXACO model, are often based on factor analysis.
-Unfortunately, factor analysis does not always guarantee results that can be copied and applied for all circumstances.
+However, as with any classification system, the HEXACO model has limitations.
+Generally, characteristic measuring methods, including the HEXACO model, are often based on factor analysis.
+Factor analysis does not always guarantee the same outcomes in every situation.

-Furthermore, any declarations on the universality of the HEXACO model should be considered with caution, as many languages and cultures have not been taken into account during the study.
+Furthermore, any declarations on the universality of the HEXACO model should be considered with caution, as many languages and cultures have not been considered during the study.